alanng10/StandInfoTech/Docue/a.md

 Windows operating system is pre install with the desktop environment module list.

+Windows operating system is pre install with Tool.

+Windows operating system is pre install with Module Module.

 Windows operating system has Tool subsystem for Windows binary.

 The subsystem is none command prompt window when the tool is launch.